 RAMS, which stands for Risk Assessment and Method Statement, are an integral part of project management.
 They help ensure the safety and well-being of workers and the general public during construction projects.
-As an HR professional, you may wonder if you can write your own RAMS.
-In this article, we will delve into the basics of RAMS, explore their importance in project management, examine the legal requirements, and provide steps to help you write your own RAMS effectively.
-We will also highlight some common mistakes to avoid during the process.
+As a H&S professional, you may wonder if you can write your own RAMS.
+Let alone if it can be done in under 10 mintues!

 Steps to writing your own RAMS